Ruba-Alharbi/end-efffector-design/README.md

 # end-efffector-design
 This task for the Mechanical Engineering track as a part of the summer training with Smart Methods Company.
+New  End effector design for the  competition robot